 Her work implores the viewers to question their morals and accept the endings that come with life and appreciate the new, the old, and the endings of life.
 She specifically focuses on females and the nurturing but melancholic nature they provide for humanity.
 Overall she wants her viewers to question and adjust their mindset on happiness by exploring the positive side of the downfalls of life, even if she gets a bit “not so serious” sometimes with her approach.

-Her work has been published in the School of the Art Institute’s Spring 2020 Photo Department Catalog.
-In 2021 her work will be shown at the BFA exhibition at the Sullivan Galleries in Chicago, Illinois.
+Her work has been published in the School of the Art Institute’s Spring 2020 Photo Department Catalog and shown at the BFA exhibition at the SAIC galleries in Chicago, Illinois.